 - Always ensure that you have an up to date CoI disclosure by familiarizing yourself with OHSU policies and resources about the CoI disclosure requirements, including the OHSU Sunshine Act Guide for Physicians.
 Contact the CoI office with any questions (503 494-7887 or firstname.lastname@example.org).

 - Part 2 Registration: Next register in the Open Payments System by going to the following link: https://eidm.cms.gov/EIDMLoginApp/userlogin.jsp to complete the registration process and have the opportunity to review and dispute data submitted by applicable manufacturers and GPOs prior to public posting for each year going forward.

-- Review & Dispute: This process spans a total of 45-60 days timeframe for Calendar Year 2014 data is as follows:
+- Review & Dispute: This process spans a total of 45-60 days timeframe for each Calendar Year as follows:

-- April-May 2015 (specific date TBD).
-This is for physicians and teaching hospitals to review and initiate any disputes they may have regarding the data reported about them.
+- April-May : Start of 45-day timeframe for 2014 data is April 6 for physicians and teaching hospitals to review and initiate any disputes they may have regarding the data reported about them.

-- Correction period: Time period TBD.
-This is additional time that has been provided to industry to submit dispute corrections.
+- Correction period: This is additional time that is provided to industry to submit dispute corrections.

 - Register in the Open Payments system (have your CMS Enterprise Portal user ID and password readily available - created in Phase 1);